 Reliable, effective partnerships and a good match with existing national and regional priorities contributed to this project becoming a success.
 Studies were conducted to establish international best practices for EE labelling schemes, the current regulatory environments of the UEMOA were analysed and a baseline for energy use by household appliances was established through market studies in Benin and Burkina Faso.

 The main outcomes of the project were an EE labelling scheme proposal and a draft Directive on the topic, to be approved and adopted by all UEMOA members.
 Beyond UEMOA, other ECOWAS (Economic Community of West-African States) countries also expressed interest in using the project outputs as inspiration for their own policies.
 Three Regional Consultative Workshops and capacity building sessions were held for national and regional stakeholders.
-These workshops proved effective in forging connections between stakeholders, too, and a group of key policy makers which was brought together at the workshops was expected to continue working together beyond the duration of the project.
+These workshops proved effective in forging connections between stakeholders, too, and a group of key policy makers which was brought together at the workshops formed a technical committee (COMITEC) which continued working together beyond the duration of the project.
 The project also selected three technical laboratories in the UEMOA zone as candidates for the testing of household appliances.

 The project’s success was acknowledged in June 2013 in a congratulatory letter by the UEMOA President to the project partners, IFDD and Econoler.